-Adding sepsis criteria to predict the presence of a serious bacterial infection (SBI), IBI or PICU admission was also unreliable, with a lot of false positives.
+Adding sepsis criteria to predict the presence of a serious bacterial infection (SBI), IBI, or PICU admission was also unreliable, with a lot of false positives.

-Lactate levels were not significantly associated with the decision to give IV fluid bolus or presence of SBI, IBI or PICU admission.
+Lactate levels were not significantly associated with the decision to give IV fluid bolus or the presence of SBI, IBI or PICU admission.
 There WAS, however, a significant association between lactate levels and hospital admission.

-Looking at the Paediatric Sepsis 6 Interventions, although many children triggered, two-thirds (65%) of the children with PS6 warning signs had none of the PS6 interventions.
+Looking at the Paediatric Sepsis 6 Interventions, although many children were triggered, two-thirds (65%) of the children with PS6 warning signs had none of the PS6 interventions.
 And when it came to the ‘golden hour?
 Only a third (36%) of children with IBI or PICU admission received all PS6 interventions in the ‘golden hour, with only 39 children (2%) receiving a fluid bolus.

 What does this all mean?